aws/aws-cdk/packages/aws-cdk-lib/aws-ecs/README.md

 ### Container Insights

-On a cluster, you can enable the CloudWatch Container Insights feature by setting the `containerInsightsV2` property.
-[Cpntainer Insights](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cloudwatch-container-insights.html) can be `ecs.ContainerInsights.DISABLED`, `ecs.ContainerInsights.ENABLED`, or `ecs.ContainerInsights.ENHANCED`.
-Omitting the property will not default any setting, and the cluster will inherit Container Insights configuration from the account level.
+On a cluster, CloudWatch Container Insights can be enabled by setting the `containerInsightsV2` property.
+[Container Insights](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cloudwatch-container-insights.html) can be disabled, enabled, or enhanced.
+Omitting the property will not default any setting, and the cluster will inherit its Container Insights configuration from the account level Container Insights settings.

 ```ts
 const cluster = new ecs.Cluster(this, 'Cluster', {